 This is the best lemon blueberry cookies recipe!
-These cookies are easy to make with pantry staple ingredients including flour, butter, lemon juice, honey, and fresh blueberries.
+These soft and chewy cookies are easy to make with simple ingredients including flour, butter, lemon juice, honey, and fresh blueberries.
 The citrus lemon flavour is perfectly contrasted by the sweet blueberries giving these cookies the perfect taste.

 Why you will love this recipe: